EstherSlabbert/app_deployment/README.md

 It also contains a Vagrantfile and a provision.sh file to showcase what these files should look like for the app deployment.

+The rest of this README gives information on ports, proxies and details how to set up a reverse proxy with Nginx.

 ## Nginx reverse proxy - information

 [Beginner's guide to Nginx](https://nginx.org/en/docs/beginners_guide.html)